jmaritato/myRepostiory/README.md

 # myRepostiory
 NoDescription
-This is jsut a test repository
+This is just a test repository